joshuatrobertson/Group1Project/Report/04-PM-Sprints/README.md

 5. The team now had the required knowledge to implement design decisions keeping in mind API considerations.

 #### Sprint 2: Development II (12/04 - 18/04)
+##### Preamble
+The previous sprint helped prepare the necessary groundwork to optimise our development and delivery at the end of every sprint.
+We decided that now would be the right time to branch off and develop the features of the application that each of us were responsible for.
 ##### Plan
 1. Setup docker, ensure docker-compose script is able to spin up containers and serve our web application.
 2. Update the base game so that there is now a round two, where distractions in the form of news articles move across the screen as you play (US006).